 The possibilities are limited only by one’s imagination!

-The Linguistics Program at Luther offers a Linguistics minor that complements nicely a wide variety of majors.
+The Linguistics Program at Luther offers a Linguistics minor that complements a wide variety of majors.
 We are not currently able to offer a major; however, given the interdisciplinary nature of the field, students with an interest in linguistics can easily combine this with another discipline (or disciplines) in an Individualized Interdisciplinary Major.
-The Linguistics Program (email@example.com) will be glad to provide information on how to do this.
+For more information, contact the Linguistics Program.